 Thorax

-The thorax is the middle section, and it’s all about movement: attached are the insect’s wings and legs.
+The thorax is the fly’s middle section.
+It’s all about movement because that’s where the wings and legs are attached.

 Wings

-While most insects have four wings, flies have just two, the front ones.
-They’re delicate and appear transparent, sometimes with a few markings.
+The forewings are delicate and appear transparent, sometimes with a few markings.
 However, scientists have discovered that in front of a black background, they glow with rainbow colors on a par with a butterfly’s.
-Different species have unique patterns of colorful spots, swirls, and stripes, which may be a way they communicate with each other and identify other species.
+Different species have unique patterns of colorful spots, swirls, and stripes, which may be one way they communicate with each other and identify other species.
 The colors aren’t pigments but a reflection off of the microscopic structures in the wings.

-Apparently, flies see their lack of hind wings as a glass-half-full, as it were, and simply ramp their wing speed up to 1,000 times per second when necessary.
+Apparently, flies see their lack of hind wings as a glass half full because they compensate by simply ramping their wing speed up to 1,000 times per second when necessary.
 That makes them the champion wing-beaters of the world!

 Agility